Improbable-AI/dw-offline-rl/README.md

 ```

 # Usage
+Setup local dependencies by running `source setup.sh` and then launch the experiments using the scripts in `experiments`.
 The experiment launching scripts are structured in the following ways
 ```bash
 - ./experiments # all experiment launching scripts
   - d4rl # all experiment launching scripts for D4RL datasets